codebar/tutorials/sql/lesson5/tutorial.md

 The previous lessons showed you how to manipulate data from a single table. _Lesson 5_ will show you how to combine data from multiple tables and will bring out the _relational_ part of relational databases.

+Tables in a relational database relate to each other as they contain keys which allow information from multiple tables to be combined easily.
+The real power of relational databases, and SQL, comes from working with multiple tables at once.

 In this lesson we will keep using the same database as before (https://sqliteonline.com/#fiddle-5be888fa749e451ljodase3y)

 ### Primary and Foreign Keys